RhinoDevel/cbmtapepi/README.md

 CBM Tape Pi is a Commodore datassette/tape drive emulator.

-You can transfer PRG files between your modern computer and your Commodore machine via serial connection and a Raspberry Pi, just by using built-in LOAD and SAVE datassette commands on your Commodore machine!
+- you can transfer PRG files between your modern computer and your Commodore machine via serial connection and a Raspberry Pi, just by using built-in LOAD and SAVE datassette commands on your Commodore machine

-It is written in bare-metal C and independent of any OS (like Raspbian).
+- it is written in bare-metal C and independent of any OS on Raspberry Pi (like Raspbian)
+- it works with any OS on your modern computer, if an application is installed that can transfer files via serial connection and YMODEM protocol

 ## Project goals